 וַיֹּאמֶר אִם-נָא מָצָאתִי חֵן בְּעֵינֶיךָ, אֲדֹנָי, יֵלֶךְ-נָא אֲדֹנָי, בְּקִרְבֵּנוּ: כִּי עַם-קְשֵׁה-עֹרֶף הוּא, וְסָלַחְתָּ לַעֲוֹנֵנוּ וּלְחַטָּאתֵנוּ וּנְחַלְתָּנוּ – And he said: “If I have found favor in your sight, Hashem, please go in our midst; because this is a stiff-necked people; and forgive our error and sin, and take us as Your inheritance.”
 (34:9)

 We can’t change other people.
 Sometimes they won’t ever make amends and won’t fix what they broke.
 But we can still change the lens we use to scrutinize them.
+In today’s culture of instant feedback and snap judgment with swipes and taps, it’s easy to fall into a cycle of harsh judgment without considering the other’s humanity.
+Our capacity to exercise compassionate mercy can help us resist dismissing others as irredeemable and instead view their actions with hope for growth.

 In the same way that God can choose to judge favorably out of a commitment to life, we can do the same.